ArnauP/Github-Crawler/README.md

 ## Usage

+First of all you should update the proxy list in the json example file, you can use free proxy (ie. https://free-proxy-list.net/).
+Pick two proxies from the list and update both example1.json and example2.json.

 Given an example file (ie. example1.json) a normal command line to execute the program would be:

 * `python3 main.py example1.json`